CoinFabrik/scout/test-cases/integer-overflow-or-underflow/README.md

 }
 ```

-And the problematic functions can be changed to:
+The problematic functions can be updated as follows:

 ```rust
 #[ink(message)]